inteplus/ibus-unikey/README.md

   * uu (0.000015) for ư
   * dd (0.000925) for đ

-These letters were chosen to minimise the probability of hitting an English bigram (using the English and Vietnamese Wikipedia corpora) and to preserve/enhance the fast typing pace of Telex.
+These letters were chosen to minimise the probability of hitting an English bigram (using the English and Vietnamese Wikipedia corpora as of 2018) and to preserve/enhance the fast typing pace of Telex.

 IBus-Unikey IME